DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/publications.md

 # Publications

-Here we list some key research publications from the Neural Systems and Signals Group.
+Here we list some key research publications from the Dynamics and Neural Systems Group.

 For a BD Fulcher's full publication list, see [Google Scholar](https://scholar.google.com.au/citations?user=iQYJOW4AAAAJ).